11/6/2024

 speaker

-Joseph Baffi
+Joseph Baffy

 Yeah, that would be really good progress for sure, Adam.
-And then, you know, I mean, obviously we had a presidential election here and, you know, Bitcoin's up, you know, obviously that's good kind of for all miners.
-But any other further thoughts here on the results of the election and implications, you know, broadly for the Bitcoin mining industry and maybe anything more specific for core.
+And then, you know, I mean, obviously we had a presidential election here and, you know, Bitcoin's up.
+You know, obviously that's good kind of for all miners, but any other further thoughts here on the results of the election and implications, you know, broadly for the Bitcoin mining industry and maybe anything more specific for Core?
 Thanks a lot, guys.

 speaker